wkhere/stackless/Doc/tutorial/interpreter.rst

 ----------------

-When known to the interpreter, the script name and additional arguments thereafter are passed to the script in the variable ``sys.argv``, which is a list of strings.
-Its length is at least one; when no script and no arguments are given, ``sys.argv[0]`` is an empty string.
+When known to the interpreter, the script name and additional arguments thereafter are turned into a list of strings and assigned to the ``argv`` variable in the ``sys`` module.
+You can access this list by executing ``import sys``.
+The length of the list is at least one; when no script and no arguments are given, ``sys.argv[0]`` is an empty string.
 When the script name is given as ``'-'`` (meaning  standard input), ``sys.argv[0]`` is set to ``'-'``.
 When :option:`-c` *command* is used, ``sys.argv[0]`` is set to ``'-c'``.
 When